vmware/vic-product/docs/user_doc/vic_vsphere_admin/set_up_ops_user.md

 ## What to Do Next <a id="whatnext"></a>

-If you are using the Create Virtual Container Host wizard, click **Next** to review the configuration that you have made.
+If you are using the Create Virtual Container Host wizard, click **Next** to review the configuration that you have made and [Finish VCH Deployment](complete_vch_deployment_client.md).